vagorsol/git-workshop/README.md

 ![](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/figures/hello-git-history.png)

-We can also view the history using tools like `gitg` (try it!)
+We can also view the history using tools like `gitg`

 ![](GitHistory.png)

 We are currently on a branch called *master*.
+In your new repository, the main branch was called *main*.
 It is a local repository.
 The remote repository is located at *origin/master*.
 When we `git clone`, we download a copy of the repository's history graph.
 Git uses **origin/master** like a bookmark to remember where we cloned from.